-One of the biggest mistakes your organization can make when creating content on your new platform is only utilizing synchronous video rather than incorporating asynchronous options.
+One of the biggest mistakes your organization can make when creating content with your new tool is only utilizing synchronous video rather than incorporating asynchronous options.

-This is the reason you want an online video platform in the first place.
+This is the reason you want an online video tool in the first place.

 Synchronous video is where the communications happen in real time, with all parties engaged simultaneously.
 An example of synchronous video is a live lecture or video chat.
 While these real-time discussions can be valuable, they also have several limitations.

 When you only use synchronous video, you may present challenges to students who:

 - Work in a noisy or distracting environment

 - Don’t always have access to technology or share technology with others

 - Sometimes struggle to keep pace with live lectures